e-kai00/yoga-studio/README.md

 Sattva studio offers yoga classes for students of all levels of experience.
 The goal of the website is to reach more potential students in the area and build credibility.

-Users of the website will find all the information they need to join the classes: schedule, information about teachers, contacts and studio location as well as prices and recent past events held by the school.
+Users of the website will find all the information they need to join the classes: schedule, teachers introduction, contacts, studio location as well as prices and recent past events held by the school.

 The website is targeted towards people focused on a healthy lifestyle who look for guided yoga classes and a supportive local community.